jkoudys/concrete5-LazyUserMigrate/README.md

 Notes
 -----
 The export/import is using XML out of a combined sense of curiosity to learn XML in PHP and masochism.
-If you'd like this tool but would much prefer it use JSON, I'd be happy to include that option, and happier if you'd write it in and contribute it.
+JSON was a hundred times simpler to implement and is my preferred approach, but I will maintain the XML version simply to make things easier on people living in the corporate world who may want to load some c5 users into their enterprise system somewhere.

 WARNING
 -------